taufik-adinugraha/MLFlow-Quick-Start/README.md

         mlflow server --backend-store-uri <URI> --default-artifact-root <URI> --host X.X.X.X --port port_number

-  where \<URI\> can either be a URI for a remote server, or a local path to log data to a directory
+  where \<URI\> can either be a database server, or a local path to log data to a directory.

   example when using local directory *myml*: